 Heaving-to is a tactic that allows the sailboat to slow forward progress almost completely while requiring no input from the crew once the sails and rudder are set.
-Depending on conditions and your specific boat, you’ll likely still crab at about 1-2 knots to leeward, but things are slow and usually settled.
+Depending on conditions and your specific boat, you’ll likely still crab along at about 1-2 knots to leeward, but things are slow and usually settled.
 Essentially, the sails and rudder are set so they are in balance and cancel each other out.
 The headsail typically gets back-winded while the rudder is held so the boat wants to turn to windward [For more details about heaving-to, you can read this earlier post].

 This is a tactic we've practiced on multiple occasions and used for quick lunch breaks and rests while day sailing.
 While I haven't hove-to in high winds and storm conditions, it might be what comes to mind first since I'm comfortable with how our boat behaves and have practiced enough to potentially pull it off under the stress of a thumping gale.